Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: Introduction

 \section{Introduction}

-There is much evidence that working with multi-country time series models is beneficial for macroeconomic forecasting and structural analysis \citep[see, among many others,][]{psw2004,pss2009,cc2016}.
+There is much evidence that working with multi-country time series models improves macroeconomic forecasting and structural analysis \citep[see, among many others,][]{psw2004,pss2009,cc2016}.
 This is to be expected in the modern globalized economy where countries are linked together through trade and financial flows and events in one country can spill over into others.
 However, the relevant data sets can be enormous.
 In this paper, we work with a $38$ country data set that contains $487$ variables.
-If all of these are treated as endogenous variables in an unrestricted multi-country VAR, the number of equations in the VAR will be enormous, as will the number of right hand side variables in each equation.
+If all of these are treated as endogenous variables in an unrestricted multi-country vector autoregression (VAR), the number of equations in the VAR will be huge, as will the number of right hand side variables in each equation.
 The resulting model will be over-parameterized.

-Much of the existing literature deals with this problem by imposing restrictions on the model or compressing the data (e.g. using principal components or other factor methods).
-For instance, the popular class of global VARs \citep[see, e.g.,][]{psw2004,pss2009,cfh2016,dfh2016,huber2016} assumes information from all other countries impacts on a country solely through a single weighted average of other country information.
+Much of the existing literature deals with this problem by imposing restrictions on the model or compressing the data (e.g., by using factor methods).
+For instance, the popular class of global VARs \citep[GVARs, see, e.g.,][]{psw2004,pss2009,cfh2016,dfh2016,huber2016} assumes that information from all other countries impacts a country solely through a single weighted average of other country information.
 The weights in the average typically are based on bilateral trade flows.
-By contrast, the literature on panel VARs (PVARs) mainly deals with overparameterization issues through constraints on the parameters describing the dynamic and static relations across countries \citep[see, e.g., ][]{canova2009estimating}.
+By contrast, the literature on panel VARs (PVARs) mainly deals with over-parameterization issues through constraints on the parameters describing the dynamic and static relations across countries \citep[see, e.g.,][]{canova2009estimating}.

-In this paper we work with an unrestricted PVAR specification where any variable can affect any or all other variables either contemporaneously or with lag.
-Thus, the weight every other country variable has in each equation of the PVAR is not restricted to a specific concept such as trade flows nor is it simply the output of a procedure such as principal components.
-In other words, we want to let the data decide the exact nature and extent of the linkages between countries.
-This feature of our approach proves to be a substantial improvement over multi-country models commonly used in the literature.
+We propose an unrestricted PVAR specification where any variable can affect any or all other variables either contemporaneously or with a lag.
+This implies that the influence of foreign variables is neither a priori restricted (e.g., using trade weights) nor based on the output of a dimension-reduction procedure such as principal components.
+In other words, we want to let the data decide the exact nature and extent of linkages between countries.
+This feature of our approach turns out to be a substantial improvement over multi-country models commonly used in the literature.